farcaster-project/RFCs/09-swap-state.md

 ## Daemon state
 The daemon encodes the swap state-space as a Petri net.
 The marking of the Petri net encodes the swap state.
 Only swap states resulting from a valid protocol execution are included in the state-space.
 A valid protocol execution respects the state transition rules.

 The daemon handles the swap state and its state transitions on behalf of the client and following the client's instructions.
-The swap state indicates the step on the protocol execution the user is currently in.
+The swap state indicates the protocol execution step the user is currently on.
 For each given state, zero or more state transitions are enabled as a function of a list of time-ordered daemon transcripts.
 That is, depending on the protocol execution path taken, these are the next available user actions.

 ## State transition
 Upon swap `state transition`, the daemon must update the client through `datum` messages, which in turn provides the resources for client to create new `datum` to further command the daemon forward.